Profile picture

 I am an industrial organization economist working on platform markets and the “smart city”.
 I study e-commerce, transportation, and housing, often through the lens of empirical market design.

-I am a Presidential Fellow (and incoming Assistant Professor) at the Department of Strategy and Policy at the National University of Singapore (NUS) Business School.
+I am an Assistant Professor (Presidential Young Professor) at the Department of Strategy and Policy at the National University of Singapore (NUS) Business School.

 My wife, Nicole Fry, paints landscapes.